lifthus/gobox/README.md

 - golanci-lint run : integrating code quality tools ( with .golangci.yml file )
 - go build -o [output] [target]

-# Commands about module system
+### Commands about module system
 - go list -m -versions [module] : go list shows used packages. -m flag make it show used module instead of pkgs. and -version flag module's available versions.
-- go get [repository] : updates dependency of module. (plus attach like @v1.2.0 for specific version)
+- go get [repository] : updates dependency of module. ( attach like @v1.2.0 for specific version) ( -u flag for update. -u=patch allows only patch updates)
+- go mod tiny : removes non-using versions.
+- go mod vendor : stores all dependencies in folder named vendor.
+If you wanna keep it up to date, you have to use this command everytime you change any dependency.

 - Makefile ( make, make fmt, make build . . . )